futuregrid/manual/doc/source/account.rst

 To join an existing project, ask the project lead or project manager for that project to add you to their project using that same form.
 If the project is set to "accept public join request", you may also send a request in the portal.
-To do this, first view the `project list <https://portal.futuregrid.org/projects>`__ and go to the project detail page by clicking the project title.
+To do this, first view the :portal:`project list <projects>` and go to the project detail page by clicking the project title.
 If the project is set by the project lead to "accept join request", then you'll see a large gray 'Join this project' button in the upper right corner of the page.
 Click